senior-cpp-developer/senior-cpp-developer.github.io/README.md

 ## Welcome to my GitHub Page!

-Here are some ideas to get you started:
--->
 - 🔭 I’m currently working on **getting my degree**
 - 🌱 I’m currently learning **linear algebra and analytic geometry**
 - 👯 I’m looking to collaborate on **some fun project**